pl-robotdecision/deep-active-inference-rhi/README.md

 # Deep active inference model of the rubber-hand illusion

-This repository contains the full code used in "A deep active inference model of the rubber-hand illusion"<sup>1</sup>.
+This repository contains the full code used in the publication: Thomas Rood, Marcel van Gerven, and Pablo Lanillos (2020, September).
+[A deep active inference model of the rubber-hand illusion](https://doi.org/10.1007/978-3-030-64919-7_10).
+In Tim Verbelen, Pablo Lanillos,  Christopher L. Buckley, and Cedric De Boom, editors, *Active Inference*, pages 84–91, Cham, 2020.
+Springer International Publishing.

 This repository consists of two parts: The environment modelled in Unity and a Python repository containing the agent code.
 These components interact by means of the [ML-Agents Toolkit for Unity](https://github.com/Unity-Technologies/ml-agents).

 ## Setup